anoushsepehri/NaviMotion/README.md

 Built at UBCs Local Hack Day.
 Theme was accessiblity, diversity, and inclusivity.

 Download Main.py and .xml file to run the program.
-Must have OpenCV, Tkinter, and NumPy libraries installed
+Must have OpenCV, Tkinter, and NumPy libraries installed to Python 3

 Developed By: